 ● children’s toys

-Your level of coverage for personal belongings will generally be a percentage of your home’s insured value.
-So if your home is insured up to $100,000, and personal belongings coverage amount was be 50 percent of this, the limit would be $50,000.
+Your level of coverage for personal belongings will generally be a percentage of the home’s insured value.
+So if where you reside is insured up to $100,000, and personal belongings coverage amount was to be 50 percent of this, the limit would be $50,000.
 The actual percentage used will vary from policy to policy.

-Your homeowners insurance policy will also cover belongings that aren’t inside your home but included on your property: trees, shrubs, BBQ grills and patio furniture and so forth.
+Your homeowners insurance policy will also cover belongings that aren’t inside the property but included on your property: trees, shrubs, BBQ grills and patio furniture and so forth.